2015 Novant Health Form 990

-The purpose of this section is to explain how executive leadership compensation is established at Novant Health, a not-for-profit organization.
-Listed below are the members of Novant Executive Team and the value of their 2012 compensation and benefits.
+The following describes how executive leadership compensation is established at Novant Health, a not-for-profit organization.
+Listed below are the members of Novant Executive Team and the value of their 2015 compensation and benefits.

 How executive compensation is established